 Occationally, Pachyderm introduces changes that are backward-incompatible: repos/commits/files created on an old version of Pachyderm may be unusable on a new version of Pachyderm.
 When that happens, we try our best to write a migration script that “upgrades” your data so it’s usable by the new version of Pachyderm.

-To upgrade from version X to version Y, look under the directory named
+To migrate to 1.4.x, look under the directory named

 migration/X-Y. For instance, to upgrade from 1.3.12 to 1.4.0, look under